theaadya/monster-dairy/README.md

 # Monster Dairy

 ## Introduction
-This project is a web application built using Python, Flask, MySQL, HTML, CSS, and JavaScript.
-It allows users to buy milk and milk products from the Dairy Site.
+The Dairy Site is a web application built using Python, Flask, MySQL, HTML, CSS, and JavaScript.
+It provides users with the ability to purchase milk and milk products online.

+The primary goal of this project is to create a simulated online retail store focused on dairy products, offering a seamless shopping experience to customers.

 You can access the site from here: http://theaadya.pythonanywhere.com/

 ### User Side

 The user can Register for a New Account or,
 Login from dummy account
 ```bash